Introduction to our route

 Through Paraguay: from Bella Vista to Pilar

-As you can see on the map page we entered and exited Paraguay on a ferry.
+As you can see on the map page we entered and exited Paraguay by ferry.
 This proved to be a relaxed and hassle free experience.
 On the Paraguayan side the first town on our route was Bella Vista.
 There is an excellent hotel and restaurant here and banks where you can get your Guaranis from an ATM.
-The highway south to Encarnacion is very busy but has a good shoulder.
+The highway south to Encarnacion is busy but has a good shoulder.
 We avoided Encarnacion by taking a quiet road via rural Fram.

 We continued on Ruta Nacional 1, again with a good shoulder.
 The countryside is green and there are few hills.
 After visiting several ‘Missiones’ we arrived in San Ignacio.
 As we were unsure about the condition of the road to Pilar we took a taxi to get there.
 The highway number 4 to Pilar looked in good condition (most of it) but there are absolutely no villages or restaurants along it.
 About halfway is a police station.

 Pilar has all services and a ferry to Argentina.
 Cyclists are not allowed on the car ferry (don’t ask why 😉 and have to take the smaller ‘lancha’ just like the pedestrians.
-The inspection by Argentinian customs here took a rather long time.
-Be sure to change any Guaranis at the ticket office on the Paraguay side as there are no possibilities to do so after this point.
+The inspection by Argentinian customs here took a long time.
+Be sure to change any Guaranis at the office on the Paraguayan side as there are no possibilities to do so after this point.

 Argentina: to Resistencia